 Phone and Telecom Costs

-After you tally core utility costs, account for phone and telecom separately since they can add $138–$210 per adult to your monthly bills depending on plan and provider.
+Account for phone and telecom separately because they can add $138–$210 per adult depending on your plan and provider.

-In Scottsdale the average phone bill sits near $140–$210, compared with broader U.S. averages around $114–$195, though some datasets show citywide phone and internet costs 8–28% lower than national figures.
+In Scottsdale the average phone bill sits near $140–$210, compared with broader U.S. averages around $114–$195.
+Some data shows citywide phone and internet costs 8–28% lower than national figures.

 Grocery Prices and Typical Food Budget

-Typically, groceries in Scottsdale run about 5–6% higher than the national average, so expect to pay roughly $740/month if you rent and about $1,468/month if you own a home.
+Groceries in Scottsdale run about 5–6% higher than the national average, so expect to pay roughly $740 a month if you rent and about $1,468 if you own a home.

-- Track item prices weekly — eggs and coffee trend higher than U.S. averages, milk can be cheaper.
+- Track item prices weekly—eggs and coffee often run higher than U.S. averages, while milk can be closer.

 Healthcare Costs and Common Medical Expenses